team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/rambutan.md

 ## Description:
 A tree of the soapberry family (Sapindaceae), Rambutan grows best in tropical climates and yields edible fruit.
 It attracts bees and other pollinators and its fruit has a pleasant aroma.
 The bright-red, oval fruit is covered with long, soft spines and has a tasty acid pulp.
 The tree grows to about 10.5–12 metres (35–40 feet).
 Recommended varieties for cultivation in Sri Lanka: Malwana Special, Malayan Red, Malayan Yellow.
+Other varieties available in Sri Lanka which are not recommended: Java Special, Java Labukabola, Java Simadjan, Java Seedless, Java Sinjanjan,

 ## Planting requirements
+**Planting season:**
+Planting should be done with the onset of monsoon.
-**Planting season:** <update>Planting should be done at the beginning of the monsoon season, typically in May or October in Sri Lanka.</update>
+<update>Planting should be done at the beginning of the monsoon season, typically in May or October in Sri Lanka.</update>

 ### Planting conditions:
 | **Propagation** | Grafting/Transplanting.
 It is not possible to reach a firm conclusion about the quality of the fruits of the plants produced by planting seedlings.
 Therefore, planting seedlings is not recommended. |